Haitian mythology: History and origins of Voodooism in Haiti

 Voudon encapsulates an assortment of cultural elements, including personal creeds and practices, among which is a complex system of folk medical practices.
 Voudon to some is more than a belief but a way of life, upon which popular proverbs, stories, songs, and folklore are based around.
 Voudon teaches belief in a supreme being called Bondye, an unknowable and uninvolved created god.
 Voudon believers worship the lwa.
 There are in total 180 lwa in the Vodou religion, each of them carrying a name and, a specific and exclusive function.
 For instance, Gede are the spirit of life and death who is assigned to separate the souls and bodies of people when the time comes and also to watch over their graveyards.
 Gede also serve the role of connecting the past, present, and future, as well as amalgamating them into one reality.

-Mythology in Haiti was used not only for politics but also for the revolution.
+Not only has mythology been use for politics in Haiti, but mythology has also been a vehicle for revolution.
 Myths like: L'Union Fait La Force (Togetherness is Strength), is a story about slaves who rose up on August 22, 1791, in a heroic battle to win their freedom, and is a story about solidarity between two different groups of people to get freedom for the collective.
 Mythical symbols of Voudon and the tradition of the shifting from chaos to collectivity known as the religion of Vodou play a big role in the forming of Haitian mythology.
 Today, individuals referred to as Alchemists of Memory are the keepers of Vodou history and Haitian mythology, preserving the stories told by their ancestors.